 The ACB, otherwise known as the Angel City Brigade, was formed in late 2007 by 6 Galaxy fans.
-With only six members to the title, a mentality took shape that would eventually become the loudest, craziest, and most packed section of HDC full of Galaxy fanatics.
+With only six members to the title, a mentality took shape that would eventually become the loudest, craziest, and most packed section of the StubHub Center, full of LA Galaxy fanatics.

 Early on the ACB had two meetings.
 The first was held in Buena Park where the group was formed.
 The second took place all the way in San Bernardino located in the I.E. The word spread and come the 2008 Galaxy season the ACB was officially a recognized supporter group of the Los Angeles Galaxy with twenty season ticket holders.
 The little group of twenty had only a little banner and one flag.
 The ACB grew as the Galaxy had one of the worst seasons in it’s history.